CogentRoleplayCommunity/FogentRoleplay/README.md

 All game mechanics and game systems contained within this document are open and freely available for anyone to re-use, include, adapt or develop, in their own projects that are also based on Cogent Roleplay.

-Any use of game mechanics and game systems from this document requires attribution to this document for the said mechanics/systems, along with a link back to this document.
-The creator of this document loves collaboration and encourages people to reach out if they would like to help contribute to this document.
-He doesn't bite.

 Long live open source fun. :)

 Link to Cogent Roleplay Website: <https://cogentroleplay.com/>